patrickdx/3311-Project/log.md

 ### February 9

-Patrick: Worked on `Person` search functionality
+Patrick: Worked on `Person` search functionality.

-Devesh: Worked on 'Room' and 'Request' screens.
-'CustomerScreen' was dropped and the features were moved seperately into room and request.
+Devesh: Worked on `Room` and `Request` package. `Customer` was dropped and the features were moved seperately into room and request.

 ### February 10
 Devesh: Completed the GUI interface.